- What is the goal of The People's Supper?

 5. How does the process work?

 STEP 1: TALK TO US.
-Fill out the submission form under "Host a Dinner" or "Join a Dinner".
+Fill out the submission form under "Host a Supper" or "Join a Supper".
 We’ll then hop on the phone with potential hosts to share more about how it works, and see whether it’s a fit.

 STEP 2: GET EQUIPPED.
 We’ll supply each host with (1) guidelines, template emails, and other digital resources, (2) a weekly host call and online peer community to share what’s working and what’s not, and (3) online trainings with expert facilitators from across the political aisle who are practiced in the art of hard conversation.

 STEP 3: SHARE YOUR STORY.
 Following the dinner, share a photo or a story from the night, using the hashtag #PeoplesSupper.
 We’ll use those stories and insights to create an open-sourced guide for those who recognize some of our hardest conversations are those most worth having, and who seek training and insights in how to do them better.